 Snoring

-Snoring frequently indicates airway obstruction or sleep apnea.
-At the TMJ & Sleep Therapy Centre of Kansas City, we identify the underlying issues and assist you in breathing easily during sleep.
+Snoring is often a warning sign of airway resistance or sleep apnea.
+At the TMJ & Sleep Therapy Centre of Kansas City, we uncover the cause and help you breathe freely at night.

 Why Snoring Happens, and Why It Matters

-Snoring happens when airflow is partially obstructed during sleep, leading to vibrations in the throat or soft palate.
-While occasional snoring might not pose a significant problem, persistent snoring can indicate airway instability, which may develop into obstructive sleep apnea (OSA).
+Snoring occurs when airflow is partially blocked during sleep, causing tissues in the throat or soft palate to vibrate.
+While occasional snoring may seem harmless, chronic snoring often signals airway instability that can progress to obstructive sleep apnea (OSA).

-It is frequently seen in individuals with TMJ disorders, as the positioning of the jaw or tension in facial muscles can constrict the airway.
+It’s also common in patients with TMJ disorders, as poor jaw position or tension in the facial muscles can narrow the airway.

 “Snoring is the sound that occurs when air flows past relaxed tissues in your throat, causing the tissues to vibrate as you breathe.”